alexirpan/alexirpan.github.io/_posts/2016-02-10-dominion-history.markdown

 of what you wanted to do.
 When it comes to controls, the goal of any game client is to feel like an extension of your thoughts.
 * The minimalist graphics made it runnable on basically every computer.
-I played Isotropic on a Windows Vista laptop that had 5 minutes of battery life, and it worked fine.
-All you needed was an internet connection - in principle you could play on your phone and it would work.
+I played Isotropic on a laptop with 5 minutes of battery life, and it worked fine.
 * If you needed to do something for a bit, the game displayed a text log of the past few turns, which let you catch up on what happened while you looked away.